The Benefits of Owning vs. Renting

 Monthly Payments Could Increase with Rent

-First-time buyers quickly discover the wealth of freedom and cost-effective benefits of home ownership.
+First-time buyers quickly discover the wealth of freedom and the cost-effective benefits of homeownership.
 When you consider the status quo of renting is likely to have you paying more for less, you’ll realize it’s time to start looking into owning instead.